eugeneilyin/mdi-norm/README.md

 This is boring, and error prone.
 To have a better development experience the [Babel Macros][babel-macros] is provided with this library.
 This makes possible to run Babel transforms without changing a Babel config.
 The Create React App v2 is already contains babel macros in .babelc file.

 With `mdi-norm/macro` all necessary icon imports will be provided automatically - the code will be transpiled before compilation.
-All you need is just add macro to you import section:
+All you need is just add macro to your import section:

 ```jsx
 import i from 'mdi-norm/macro'